 The kits we reviewed here are a bit expensive, but you pay for the convenience of having something let your chickens out for you!

-Each door is fairly simple to install and the instruction are easy to understand.
+Each door is fairly simple to install and the instructions are easy to understand.

 The main thing to remember though is that they are all fallible regardless of how high their rating or how much they cost.